Gospel

 Points of interest and Catholic lore

-• One of the dominant themes in Luke’s Gospel is the right use of money and the need to beware of becoming distracted by it from the pursuit of God.
+- Two dominant themes emerge in the Gospel of Luke: the proper use of money and the awareness of how money can distract people from their pursuit of God.

-• A measure of oil was around 35 litres so 100 measures was a considerable debt.
+- A measure of oil was approximately 35 litres—so 100 measures was a considerable debt.

-• A measure of wheat was about 10 bushels so, again, a considerable debt.
+- A measure of wheat was approximately 10 bushels—so, again, 100 measures was a considerable debt.

 Exploring the Word

-• In what ways can money be used in our world to create barriers between people or to break down barriers between people?
+- How can money be used in our world to create or break down barriers between people?

-• Pope John Paul II often spoke of aspiring to ‘be more’ rather than to ‘have more’?
-Pope Francis has said, ‘Money has to serve, not to rule.’
+- Pope John Paul II often spoke of aspiring to ‘be more’ rather than to ‘have more’, and Pope Francis has stated that ‘money has to serve, not to rule’.
 What do you think they meant by these comments?
 Explore the implications.

 Making connections